 Protection From Abuse Orders (PFAs)

-A PFA is an order of court that provides protection from harm by family or household members, sexual or intimate partners or persons with whom you have a child.
-A PFA provides civil legal protection for the party who obtains it, and can lead to criminal charges for those who violate it.
+A PFA is an order of the court that provides protection from harm by family or household members, sexual or intimate partners or persons with whom you have a child.
+A PFA provides civil legal protection for the party who obtains it and can lead to criminal charges for those who violate it.
 A PFA cannot provide protection from abuse by a stranger, a friend or some other ineligible party.

 A PFA can provide protection for you or your family by:

 - Ordering the abuser not to abuse, harass or stalk you, your family or your minor children;

 - Order the abuser to have no contact with you, your children, your workplace, etc.;

 - Order the abuser to be evicted from a common home and grant possession to the victim, or in some circumstances, order the abuser to provide the victim with a suitable alternative housing;